Piyush0924/The-Entertainment-App/README.md

 ## Technologies Used

-- **Front-End:**Built with React for a modern, dynamic design, styled using Tailwind CSS.
+- **FrontEnd:**Built with React for a modern, dynamic design, styled using Tailwind CSS.
 - **State Management:** Utilized Redux Toolkit for efficient state management and a seamless user experience.
 - **API Integration:** Integrated with The Movie Database (TMDB) API for fetching movie and TV series data.
 - **Backend:** Developed using Node.js and Express.js, with MongoDB as the database for storing user data.